matty-jones/MorphCT/README.md

         * `chromophoreList`: A list of chromophore class instances that contain all of the important chromophore information.
 The structure of the chromophore class is outlined below.
     During the simulations, any unknown data is replaced in the pickle with an empty NoneType object.
 For instance, the `chromophoreList` data is only obtained after the `obtainChromophores.py` section of the pipeline, whereby the `chromophoreList` object is replaced by the actual chromophore information.
 The data is stored in this manner to provide easy resuming of the pipeline (the code can dynamically determine which data is missing and perform any prerequisite steps accordingly), as well as the ability to extract all important data from the system at any time for further analysis and plotting.

 * *Chromophore class instances*
-    * The chromophore class contains a number of properties that are useful for the consideration and calculation of chromophores within the system.
+    * The chromophore class is created in the `obtainChromophores.py` module, and contains a number of properties that are useful for the consideration and calculation of chromophores within the system.
 These include physical properties such as `self.ID`, `self.CGIDs` and `self.AAIDs` that describe the ID of the chromophore, and the corresponding coarse-grained and fine-grained elements that the chromophore represents, respectively.
 Also included are the `self.unwrappedPosn`, `self.posn`, `self.image` which locate the chromophore and `self.bonds` which describes the important bonds from the fine-grained morphology that are important for this chromophore.
 The energetic information for the chromophore is stored in `self.HOMO_1`, `self.HOMO`, `self.LUMO` and `self.LUMO_1`, along with the chromophore's `self.species` which defines whether it is a donor or acceptor chromophore (and therefore which energy levels are the most important).
 The species is defined when the chromophore is first generated, based on the input parameters, however the energy levels will only be populated after the ZINDO/S calculations have been performed. `self.neighbours` contains the chromophore IDs that are sufficiently close to the current chromophore to permitting charge transfer, and the corresponding electronic transfer integrals and site energy differences for each neighbour are stored in `self.neighboursTI` and `self.neighboursDeltaE` respectively.
 Again, these will be empty lists/NoneType until the quantum chemical calculations have been performed.
 Note that some branches of MorphCT include treatment of chromophores with length greater than a single monomer, and so some additional chromophore properties have been defined in order to account for this.

 * *Carrier class instances*
-    * Placeholder Text
+    * The carrier class is created in the `hoppingKMC.py` module, after the KMC jobs have been split onto individual cores and executed with `singleCoreRunKMC.py` (many carriers are created and their transport determined, so creating the classes in this way saved having to do excess read/write cycles).
+The current location of a given carrier is not stored as cartesian coordinates, instead its position is determined by the current `self.image` and `self.currentChromophore`, which records the ID of the chromophore the carrier is currently localised on.
+The initial starting point `self.initialChromophore` (always in periodic image [0, 0, 0]) is also recorded so that the carrier's displacement can be calculated.
+If the appropriate flag has been activated in the parameter file, the `self.carrierHistoryMatrix` is a `scipy.sparse.lilmatrix` n x n array, where n is the total number of chromophores in the system.
+A hop from chromophore_i to chromophore_j increments `self.carrierHistoryMatrix[i,j]` by one, in order to show where a hop has taken place in the morphology.
+Finally, the KMC simulation for the carrier is terminated when either `self.noHops` > the `hopLimit` assigned in the parameter file, or if `self.currentTime` > `self.lifetime`, where lifetime is the total KMC simulation time given by `simulationTimes` in the parameter file.

 * .pickle *(KMCResults)*
-    * Placeholder Text

-Discussion of data structures and initialisations
-I.E. PARAMETER FILES AND HOW TO GENERATE, PICKLES etc.

-Also, don't forget to talk about restarting and how to do it.
+    * The KMCResults pickle is created at the end of the `hoppingKMC.py` module, when all of the required carrier simulations have completed.
+It contains a single dictionary where the keys are the same as the carrier class instances, and the values are lists where each element corresponds to a single charge carrier.
+Note that, to conserve storage space for the pickle files, all of the `self.carrierHistoryMatrix` variables are summed together when the pickle is output, resulting in a single sparse matrix describing the routes of all carriers across the KMC simulations.
+The KMC code outputs a KMCResults.pickle every hour, to one of two "save slots".
+This means that only a maximum of one hour of simulation data can be lost, even if the simulation is terminated while the code is writing the pickle.

 ---